 What’s New

-This Climate Week, the Tishman Environment and Design Center invites you to a webinar where we will share key findings from a first-of-its-kind policy review and database designed to support the integration of cumulative impacts into state environmental permitting frameworks.
+Spurred by the leadership of Environmental Justice advocates, states are increasingly engaging in policymaking to respond to the cumulative environmental and social burdens faced by EJ communities.
+During this webinar, we shared key findings from a first-of-its-kind policy review and database designed to support the integration of cumulative impacts into state environmental permitting frameworks.

 The Journal of Climate Resilience and Climate Justice (CRCJ) released Volume 2, which includes an article "Climate Justice Futures: Carbon Management Risks and Alternatives," which examines the complex and often contested relationship between carbon removal strategies and climate justice.
 The article is co-authored by CRCJ Advisory Board member Dr. Ana Baptista, Director of the Tishman Environment & Design Center, along with a team of leading researchers